greiginsydney/captureKNX/docs/troubleshooting.md

 ### debug_output.log

 In the same folder as `telegraf.log` is the file `debug_output.log`.
 This is an independent log of all telegrams captured by telegraf.
-Healthy content in this file is a good indicator that everything to this point (the physical connection, hat, knxd, KNXDClient and the knxdLogger) are OK.
+Healthy content in this file is a good indicator that everything to this point (the physical connection, hat, knxd, KNXDclient and the knxdLogger) are OK.

 <br>